 While every business is concerned with economies, two things you can’t afford to skimp on is committing to collecting testimonials from your happy clients and excellent photographic representation of your work.
 This is an investment in your business, not just an expenditure.

 We encourage our clients to make a practice at the end of each project to solicit two or three sentences expressing their client’s pleasure with the outcome of the work.
 Fortunately HummingbirdHill had a collection of accolades from very satisfied clients.
-Our task was to edit and organize the key points they were making in a way that aligned with their brand promise and key distinctive’s.
-There’s nothing better than someone else blowing your horn.
+Our task was to edit and organize the key points they were making in a way that aligned with their brand promise and key distinctives.

-There’s a short window of time to capture these images, when the project is fresh and looks its best, before habitation, or before it’s out of date.
+There’s a short window of time to capture portfolio images – when the project is fresh and looks its best, before habitation, or before it’s out of date.
 Make it part of your practice to hire an experienced, best-in-class photographer to ensure your work shines.
 Building a portfolio of professional images is critical to growing your business particularly in the architecture, build/develop and interior design categories.

 Our culture is trained to respond to images that excite and inspire.
 The web is such a visual conduit, a compelling instant gratification arena vying for attention, which means the best secret to setting yourself apart as a “must-have” is through compelling imagery that represents your work at its best.
 Something we find our clients using more often is short film format or a video to tell their story.
 Very engaging and impacting.
 Good writing is also essential, but keep it brief and let the imagery sell the outcome.